A Russian Grand Duchess, born to privilege, is cast out into a post-revolutionary world… What will become of her?

 Number of Dancers: 16, plus opportunities for local youth dancers

-Running Time: 2 hours with one intermission
+Running Time: 2 hours plus one intermission

 Canada’s Ballet Jörgen brings back the magical tale of the Russian Grand Duchess Anastasia for the 100th anniversary of the story and the 10th anniversary of the production.
 Created by acclaimed choreographer and Artistic Director Bengt Jörgen, Anastasia is set to an original full orchestra score by Russian/Canadian composer Ivan Barbotin.
 Barbotin has previously worked with Canada’s Ballet Jörgen to create two of the company’s most popular ballets: The Velveteen Rabbit and The Emperor’s New Clothes.